marcelscruz/portfolio-v2/README.md

 # Marcel's Portfolio V2

-This is my personal portfolio, V2.
+This is my personal portfolio, now on V2.

 ## Configuration